augcog/roar_kart/README.md

 1. Strip the seat from the kart. ![IMG_3224](https://github.com/augcog/roar_kart/assets/97138813/4f31dd25-8b4c-423e-825a-309e3459083d)
 2. Install front stack on four given chassis-holes.
 <br>a.
 Download the CAD folder named "Front Stack V2"
 <br>b.
-Load "Front Stack V2" into a CAD software such as Autodesk Fusion 360.
+Load the CAD "Front Stack V2" folder into a CAD software such as Autodesk Fusion 360.
 <br>c.
 Preview the file named "Stack Assembly New with Fixed Holes v4.f3z" within the "Front Stack V2" folder.
 <br>d.
 Prepare all necessary materials as seen on the CAD file to begin installation.
 <br>e.
 Please refer to this [front stack installation overview video](https://www.youtube.com/watch?v=x0yttA2wSW8) should you run into troubles.
-4. step 3
+4. Send the aluminum plate to any machine shop to cut according to the CAD file named "Metal Board".
+This is where rear components such as the battery and computer will sit.
+<br>a.
+Aluminum plate name and dimensions: Multipurpose 6061 Aluminum 1/4" Thick, 12" x 48"
+<br>a.
+For more information please refer to the CAD folder named "Middle Platform".
+6. Securely fasten the cut aluminum plate to the chassis of the kart via 4 u-bolts.
+7.